7B-Things/push-button-switch/docs/electrical/pcb.md

 ## Sending Files to a Manufacturer

-All of the files necessary to have the printed circuit board (PCB) manufactured for you are available as a zip file for download [here](https://7bindustries.com/static/downloads/push_button_switch/v1/push_button_switch_grb.zip).
+All of the files necessary to have the printed circuit board (PCB) manufactured are available as a zip file for download [here](https://7bindustries.com/static/downloads/push_button_switch/v1/push_button_switch_grb.zip).
 If a manufacturer such as OSHPark is being used, the KiCAD project file can be uploaded directly.
 That file can be downloaded [here](https://raw.githubusercontent.com/7B-Things/push-button-switch/main/pcb/push-button-switch/push-button-switch.kicad_pcb) (right click and select `Save Link As`).
 Instructions on uploading files for every manufacturer is beyond the scope of this documentation, but OSHPark will be offered as an example.
 This is not a direct endorsement of OSHPark, although 7B Industries does use OSHPark to produce finished PCBs.

 ### Step 1 - Account Login